vitelabs/vite-wiki/docs/api/rpc/register.md

 - **Returns**:

 `Array&lt;RegistartionInfo&gt;`
-  1. `name`: `string`  The node name of block producer
+  1. `name`: `string`  The super node name
   2. `nodeAddr`: `Address`  The account address of block producer
   3. `pledgeAddr`: `Address`  The staking account address
   4. `pledgeAmount`: `big.Int`  The staking amount
   5. `withdrawHeight`: `uint64`  The due height of staking
   6. `withdrawTime`: `uint64`  The estimated due time of staking
-  7. `cancelHeight`: `uint64`  The cancellation time of staking.
-If the value is greater than 0, it implies that the staking has already been cancelled.
+  7. `cancelHeight`: `uint64`  The cancelled time of staking.
+If the value is greater than 0, it means staking has already been cancelled.

 - **Example**: